sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ##### 4. Deploy to prod

-NOTE: if you are also rolling out a new cocina-models update with the deployments, please [disable Google Books in production](https://sul-gbooks-prod.stanford.edu/features) before the deploy, and re-enable afterwards (notifying in the slack #google-books channel).
-This avoids failed deposit due to a temporary Cocina model mismatch.
-Unlike other applications, the deposits will fail without retry and require manual remediation.

 1. **Warn #dlss-infra-chg-mgmt** of the impending deployment to prod.

 2. **Deploy the tag you created above to prod** using `sdr-deploy`.